Legal Exit Strategies for Business Owners: A Guide for Business Owners

 Acquihires

 Acquihires involve acquisitions based on the value of a company’s employees.
-This exit strategy is particularly effective in sectors with highly skilled and talented workforce.
+This exit strategy is particularly effective in sectors with a highly skilled workforce.
+Acquihires in KSA are becoming more relevant as the Kingdom’s technology and professional services sectors grow.

 Strengths: